 - You will now have a new menu option called Save to Koofr in the right-click menu, which will show up whenever you right-click on a picture, video, selected text or a link to file in your browser

 Let's take a closer look at which options you have for different types of files:

 (1) Picture or video files

 The Save this to Koofr option will save the selected picture or video to Koofr in the background while you browse.
 The Save screenshot to Koofr will make a screenshot of the web page you currently have open in your browser and save the screenshot to Koofr.

 While Save the largest image to Koofr will save the largest image or video on the webpage you have open in your browser to Koofr.

 Where text is concerned, you will see an option - Save selected to Koofr.
 This will allow you to select a part of a text from a webpage.
 Clicking on Save selected to Koofr will create a new text file (.txt) in your Koofr account which will be named after the webpage title and will contain both the original page URL and the selected text.
 This is especially useful when doing research for a thesis or a work project, where you have to collect information from various articles and sources.

 (3) Link to file

-Whenever you choose Save to Koofr on a link which points to a file (like an MS office document or a PDF file, for example), the target file will be automatically saved to your Koofr account.
+Whenever you choose Save to Koofr on a link which points to a file (like an MS Office document or a PDF file), the target file will be automatically saved to your Koofr account.
 If you click Save to Koofr on a web link which points to a webpage, the webpage will be saved to your Koofr account.

 That's it.
 Simple right?